World Languages

 1 credit

 This course serves as an introduction to the German language.
 In German I, students learn to read, write, speak, and listen to German through classroom and textbook work.
-Emphasis is placed on conversational German, where the question-and-answer model is heavily used.
+Emphasis is placed on conversational German, where the question-and-answer model and partner work are heavily used.
 Language recordings and videos provide students with additional examples of authentic German in use.
 By course completion, students are able to describe in detail both orally and in writing themselves and their home (vital statistics, pets, family members, their bedroom), their home town/city, hobbies, household chores, their school-day routine, present and past occurrences, and summer travel plans.
+At the end of this level, students will achieve a proficiency of novice mid as defined by the American Council on the Teaching of Foreign Languages.

 German II